Karl-Liebknecht-Straße: History

 However, the lost buildings were only replaced in the 1960s when the East German Socialist Unity Party and the Council of Ministers decided to rebuild the area to fit the government's visions of a modern socialist city.
 The new broad Karl-Liebknecht-Straße started on Spree Island at the Marx-Engels-Platz, between Berlin Cathedral and the Palace of the Republic inaugurated in 1976.
 On the other side of the Liebknecht Bridge, large Plattenbau apartment blocks were built along the street, while the right side became a large open green, stretching from the Marx-Engels-Forum to the foot of the Fernsehturm (TV tower).
 Instead of turning north at St. Mary's Church, the new Karl-Liebknecht-Straße, finished in 1969, now goes straight ahead, bypassing Alexanderplatz to meet the arterial road Prenzlauer Allee at the site of the former city gate (Prenzlauer Tor).
-The former northeastern section of the street, beyond the church, is today known as Rosa-Luxemburg-Straße - named after Rosa Luxemburg, another co-founder of the Communist Party who was likewise killed in 1919.
+The former northeastern section of the street, beyond the church, is today known as Rosa-Luxemburg-Straße – named after Rosa Luxemburg, another co-founder of the Communist Party who was likewise killed in 1919.

 Unlike its surroundings, Karl-Liebknecht-Straße has not changed its look too much since the German reunification in 1990.
-However, the former Palasthotel near the Liebknecht Bridge has been demolished in 2001 and replaced by the large DomAquarée hotel and office building complex, comprising the DDR Museum, the AquaDom aquarium and a Sea Life Centre.
+However, the former Palasthotel near the Liebknecht Bridge has been demolished in 2001 and replaced by the large DomAquarée hotel and office building complex, comprising the DDR Museum (as well as the Sea Life Centre Berlin and AquaDom aquarium until the latter's collapse in 2022).
 The adjacent apartment blocks and the row of shops below have been steadily refurbished.
 Plans for the reconstruction of the neighbourhood north of Alexanderplatz have been made.